Dominus (title): English use

 The feminine form Domina was a title formerly given to noble ladies who held a barony in their own right in old English Law.
 Many female honorifics used in modern English trace their roots back to this title, through the Anglo-French and still extant in modern French, dame and madame.
 The most common are madam and its contracted form ma'am.
 Another notable example is Dame, a more narrow equivalent to Sir used for recipients of chivalric honors.
 (Damehood being the equivalent to the male knighthood.)

-Cambridge University continues to use both Dominus and Domina, abbreviated as Dnus. and Dna. respectively, for those who have achieved a BA, and its derived term Don continues to see use in reference to professors, lecturers, and fellows at Oxford and Cambridge.
+Cambridge University continues to use both Dominus and Domina, abbreviated as Dnus. or Ds and Dna. or Da respectively, for those who have achieved a BA, and its derived term Don continues to see use in reference to professors, lecturers, and fellows at Oxford and Cambridge.